-Purchase of Services Expenditure Data for Fiscal Year 2013/2014 - PowerPoint Presentation [refer to Attachment A] Purchase of Services Expenditure and Demographic Data Reports - Fiscal Year 2013-2014 [refer to Attachment B]
+Purchase of Services Expenditure Data for Fiscal Year 2014/2015 - PowerPoint Presentation [refer to Attachment A] Purchase of Services Expenditure and Demographic Data Reports - Fiscal Year 2014-2015 [refer to Attachment B]

-After presentation of the data, small table discussions were conducted with a facilitator.
+After presentation of the data, discussions were conducted with a main facilitator or in smaller groups with table facilitators.
 Comments from these discussions were recorded.